 That same report stated: "Bracing maximizes the chance of uninjured survival."

-Intriguingly, in 2009 we encountered this whisper which is related to the brace position rumor:
+Intriguingly, in 2009 we encountered another airline disaster rumor related to the brace position one:

 I heard that the oxygen masks that deploy from overhead on airplanes are not actually oxygen masks to help you breathe, but somehow deprives you of oxygen (thus creating some sort of calming effect on your brain?) making you accept your death better.